Cookies & Cups > Recipes > Dessert > Cakes > Ice Cream Cake > Krispie Treat Ice Cream Pie

 Krispie Treat Ice Cream Pie

-Refreshing Strawberry Crunch Ice Cream Pie
+About This Strawberry Ice Cream Pie

-• Cool Whip: Thawed Cool Whip topping makes decorating this pie easy-peasy.
+• Cool Whip – Thawed Cool Whip topping makes decorating this pie easy-peasy.

-• Strawberries: For garnish.
+• Strawberries – For garnish.
 Fresh strawberries are always best if you’re making this recipe in season!
 However, you can also use frozen strawberries that have been thawed and drained of their juice.

-How to Make Krispie Treat Ice Cream Pie
+How to Make Strawberry Ice Cream Pie

 This ice cream pie is perfect for summer baking, mainly because there isn’t actually any baking involved.
 No need to turn on the oven here!
 Just three easy steps and then the freezer does the rest:

-Freeze: Lastly, cover and place the pie back into the freezer.
+3. Freeze it.
+Lastly, cover and place the pie back into the freezer.
 Leave it to set for at least 2 hours before serving.

 • Shaved white chocolate